Fall 2020 Update

 *By submitting an application, you authorize the Center for Career Education to conduct academic and disciplinary checks to conﬁrm program eligibility.
 Certain University policy violations may disqualify you from consideration for the program.

 SIP internships will be posted in LionSHARE on a rolling basis as they become available.
 Under the jobs tab using the label function, search “SIP-Startup Internship Program” to locate all program opportunities.
 You may apply to up to three (3) positions of interest.

 The following documents must be submitted through LionSHARE for each position of interest:

 Cover Letter (if required by employer)

 Transcript (can be unoﬃcial): This is your current semester course schedule which you should access by logging onto Student Services Online, clicking on “My Schedule” and copying and pasting your course schedule into a Microsoft Word Document.
-The schedule should show your full name, your school, your Spring 2017 Courses, and your enrollment status.
+The schedule should show your full name, your school, your Fall 2018 Courses, and your enrollment status.